ideal-life-generator/ws-session/README.md

 # ws-session

+# Don't use it now, because it require ws-sessions on server.
+They are worked both.
+But ws-sessions now in progress.

-Used with ws-sessions module on server.
+Using with ws-sessions module on server.

-This is client for Web Socket based on ws module connection.
-Is generate an unique session for browser.
+This is simple client for browser Web Socket, based on ws module connection.
+Is generate an unique session for a browser.

+# Manual will come.